 Like all occupations, there are responsibilities you have as a landlord.
-Of course, there’s the part where you collect rent from your tenants, answer calls all day, meet new people, and so on, all of which somehow make this profession great, despite the challenges.
+Of course, there’s the part where you collect rent from your tenants, answer calls all day, meet new people, and so on, all of which somehow makes this profession great, despite the challenges.

 Thankfully, the Residential Tenancies Act as all the details in regards to your landlord responsibilities in Ontario.
 Although the responsibilities may seem cumbersome at times, following the rules has plenty of advantages for you namely finding and keeping great tenants, reaping generous rewards, and avoiding potential problems.